jthedu/cfss_hw03/scotus.md

 ![](scotus_files/figure-gfm/unnamed-chunk-9-1.png)<!-- -->

+As time has passed, it seems that a greater percentage of decisions are made in a conservative direction.
+The 1950s and 60s seem to have seen a smaller %, which makes sense given the civil rights movement and consequential decisions like Brown v.
+Board.

 ## The Chief Justice is frequently seen as capable of influencing the ideological direction of the Court.
 Create a graph similar to the one above that also incorporates information on who was the Chief Justice during the term.

 **Note:** This time, to find % for the basic facet graph (i.e. you ony